top of page

 David's story.

 David is actually Doctor David Hammond, to give him his correct title.
-He finished a degree in Chemistry, then after a year which turned out to be a foolish mistake, remaining a student was judged to be his best option.
-This was judged by other people, not by David, so he went on to gain his PhD in Inorganic Chemistry, before seeking a job.
+He finished a degree in Chemistry, then after a year in the army which turned out to be a foolish mistake, returning to life as a student was judged to be his best option.
+This was judged by other people, not by David.
+He went on to gain his PhD in Inorganic Chemistry, before seeking a job.
 It was a great job to start with, using his knowledge of chemistry, researching the best ways to make whatever he was asked to make, by people he seldom met, who worked in a head office that he never visited.

 David worked in Bristol, not where he grew up which was in a dull town in Derbyshire, but he liked Bristol and made it his home.
 His job involved using the facilities at the university, where he met Janet, who would become his wife.
-He stuck that job for eight years, but for most of that time he was bored with it.
-Getting the job demanded his PhD qualification, but the work involved did not.
+He stuck that job for four years, but for most of that time he was bored with it.
+Getting the job demanded his PhD qualification.
+The work involved did not.
 Any capable first-year student could manage the challenges that he was presented with perfectly well.

 It was probably because he was bored that one day he took a somewhat lax attitude to health and safety while setting up a test reaction that was liable to be potentially explosive.
 Before he put the safety screens in place, the reaction realised its potential, and actually exploded.
 It was only a small test, and therefore only a small explosion, but enough to put David in hospital for eye surgery for a few weeks, a few weeks during which he had not much to do, what with being temporarily blind.